Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 Staleness in a leaderless replication setup is harder to measure than in one with a leader.
 Since a leader based system has a replication log on the leader and followers, we know how far behind each follower is.
-If we use read repair, if a value isn\'t frequently read, it may be far behind on some replicas.
-With anti-entropy, if the background job hasn\'t run in a while, it may also be out of date.
+If we use read repair, if a value isn't frequently read, it may be far behind on some replicas.
+With anti-entropy, if the background job hasn't run in a while, it may also be out of date.

 ### Sloppy Quorums and Hinted Handoff